 Apparently breeding UK-specific varieties of blueberry is the ‘holy grail of soft fruit production’, and Scottish blaeberries bring hope to the quest.
 Blaeberries have a symbiotic relationship with soil fungi that means they thrive without fertilizer, and are drought-tolerant.
 They also have coloured flesh, which could add more health benefits to these blue-skinned fruit.

 Speaking of healthy fruit, I have been blogging about blackberries for Lubera UK.
 I’m a bit nostalgic about childhood blackberry picking, wax lyrical about the joys of growing your own, and have a bit of a warning about leaving your harvest too late….
 Oh, and a recipe for bramble brandy, if you’re in the mood for that.
-And if you’re heading out foraging, there’s just about time to make use of the Woodland Trust’s guide to foraging in July!

 That’s it for Tendrils this week.
 We’ll be back next week with more exciting plant-science stories!